 After rising 1 percentage point the previous week, corn condition held steady at 65% good to excellent last week, according to NASS.
 The current rating is the same as this time in 2017.

 "Nebraska and Wisconsin corn continues to be highly rated at 78% and 76%, respectively," said DTN Senior Analyst Dana Mantini.
 "Iowa corn is rated 68% good to excellent, and Illinois is rated 65% good to excellent.
 North and South Dakota remain poor at 29% and 30% good to excellent, respectively."

-Corn silking jumped ahead 30 percentage points to reach 59% as of Sunday.
-That was well ahead of 30% at the same time last year and moved this year's silking progress to 5 percentage points ahead of the five-year average of 54%.
-Corn in the dough stage was estimated at 9%, also ahead of the five-year average of 7% by 2 percentage points.
+Corn silking progress jumped considerably last week, moving ahead 30 percentage points from 26% on Sunday, July 11, to 56% on Sunday, July 18.
+That puts the current silking pace 4 percentage points ahead of the five-year average of 52%.
+Corn in the dough stage was also running slightly ahead of normal at 8% compared to the average of 7%.

 To view weekly crop progress reports issued by National Ag Statistics Service offices in individual states, visit http://www.nass.usda.gov/….
 Look for the U.S. map in the "Find Data and Reports by" section and choose the state you wish to view in the drop-down menu.
 Then look for that state's "Crop Progress & Condition" report.

 |Soybeans Setting Pods||23||10||23||21|

 |Cotton Setting Bolls||23||16||26||30|

 Follow him on Twitter @AGrederDTN